AleXa

-Alexaundra Christine Schneiderman (born December 9, 1996), known professionally as Kim Se-ri, formerly AleXa (알렉사) and Alex Christine (알렉스 크리스틴), is an American singer based in South Korea.
+Alexaundra Christine Schneiderman (born December 9, 1996), known professionally as AleXa or Kim Se-ri (김세리), formerly Alex Christine (알렉스 크리스틴), is an American singer based in South Korea.
 She debuted as a K-pop singer in October 2019.
 In 2022, she represented her home state Oklahoma in NBC's American Song Contest with the song "Wonderland" where she won with 710 points.

 Early life

-Seri was born as Alexaundra Christine Schneiderman on December 9, 1996, in Tulsa, Oklahoma, to a Russian American father and a South Korean mother.
-Seri's mother was adopted at age five by her adoptive American parents from an orphanage in Goyang, Gyeonggi Province, where she last saw her brother.
-Seri has one sibling, a younger brother.
+AleXa was born as Alexaundra Christine Schneiderman on December 9, 1996, in Tulsa, Oklahoma, to an American father and a South Korean mother.
+AleXa's mother was adopted at age five by her adoptive American parents from an orphanage in Goyang, Gyeonggi Province.

-As a child, Seri took dancing lessons for various genres, including ballet, jazz, hip hop, and tap.
-She began to dance when she was eighteen months old and continued into mid-high school.
-She attended Jenks High School where she was a member of the show choirs Jenks Varsity Pom and the Jenks Trojanaires, which competed nationally.
-She attended Tulsa Community College, where she participated in theatre.
-Seri was an avid K-pop fan and created both an Instagram and Snapchat account dedicated to covering K-pop songs and choreography while in school.
+As a child, AleXa began taking dance classes (ballet, jazz, hip hop, tap, pom) around the age of two.
+She attended Jenks High School where she was a member of the show choir Trojanaires, which competed nationally.
+AleXa was an avid K-pop fan and created an Instagram dedicated to covering K-pop songs and choreography while in school.

 Musical career

 2016–2018: Rising Legends and Produce 48

 In 2016, under the name Alex Christine, she participated in the Rising Legends online audition run by Soompi.
 The competition was organized in partnership with JYP Entertainment.
 In 2017, she competed on Rising Legends again when Soompi partnered with Cube Entertainment.
 Despite placing #1 in the dance category the first time and the overall winner the second, she did not make it into either of the companies' trainee programs and instead signed with ZB Label as their first (and as of 2022, only) in-house artist.
-In 2018, Seri competed on Produce 48 and was eliminated in the first round at #82.
+In 2018, AleXa competed on Produce 48 and was eliminated in the first round at #82.